signalogic/SigSRF_SDK/README.md

     3) Multiple concurrent user/instance demonstration

-To run coCPU specific demo programs, you will need one of the coCPU cards <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>.  coCPU cards can be obtained from TI, Advantech, or Signalogic.
+Some demo programs are coCPU specific; for those you will need one of the coCPU cards <a href="http://processors.wiki.ti.com/index.php/HPC" target="_blank">shown here</a>.  coCPU cards can be obtained from TI, Advantech, or Signalogic.

 ## Installation Notes